alpha-global/gh-action-phpcs/README.md

 <https://github.com/chekalsky/phpcs-action> and <https://github.com/rtCamp/action-phpcs-code-review>

-To add this to your project please add the following code to a phpcs.yml file in your .github/workflows folder at the root of your repository.
+To add this to your project please add the following code to a phpcs.yml file in your .github/workflows folder.

 ```
 name: PHPCS check